Women’s Ashes 2023: England vs Australia fixtures, format and TV channel for next match

 3rd T20I, Lord’s, London, July 8, 6.35pm – (England won by five wickets) Australia 6 England 4

-1st ODI, The Seat Unique Stadium, Bristol, July 12, 1pm – 2 points available
+1st ODI, The Seat Unique Stadium, Bristol, July 12, 1pm – (England won by two wickets) Australia 6 England 6

 2nd ODI - The Ageas Bowl, Southampton, July 16, 11am – 2 points available